Skeena Cat Skiing

 Guests should travel to Smithers two days before their first cat ski day.

-From New years until January 23, guests will be transported from Smithers to base camp by bus and snowcat.
-From January 26 until the end of the season, guests will be transported by helicopter.
-Please note that the current Air Canada afternoon flight from Vancouver to Smithers does not allow enough time for you to arrive in Smithers and travel directly to Skeena Base camp that same day.
+There are two airlines that fly from Vancouver to Smithers: Air Canada and Central Mountain Air.
+Please note that the current daily Air Canada afternoon flight from Vancouver to Smithers does not allow enough time for you to arrive in Smithers and travel directly to Skeena Base camp that same day.
 So unless more flights are added, you should organize your plane travel to arrive in Smithers 2 days prior to your first day of cat skiing.
 Central Mountain air flies the Vancouver-Smithers route on Mondays, Wednesdays & Fridays.

 For example for the February 13-16 trip, arrive by your Air Canada flight on the afternoon of February 11 and spend the night in Smithers, Ski at Hudson Bay Mountain on February 12, and fly by helicopter from Smithers to Skeena Base Camp in the late afternoon of February 12 – and start cat skiing on February 13.